On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

+The existence of $w_2$ is granted by the Asymptotically Flat condition (see \cref{thm:stronglyp-li-yau}).
+In what follows, we are exploiting the linear nature of the PDE solved by $u = - \log w_2$ (see \cref{eq:p-cap-potential}) to obtain a deeper asymptotic understanding of the quantities involved in \cref{eq:2hawking}.
+This approach circumvents the additional asymptotic assumption on the Ricci curvature tensor, as mandated by Huisken-Ilmanen \cite{huisken_inversemeancurvatureflow_2001} and Agostiniani-Mantegazza-Mazzieri-Oronzio \cite{agostiniani_riemannianpenroseinequalitynonlinear_2022}.
+In detail, we can control the $L^2$-norm of the Hessian of any function with the $L^2$-norms of its gradient and Laplacian by exploiting the $\CS^1$-asymptotic behaviour of the metric.
+Utilising this estimate alongside the representation formula, we obtain the expected decay of the error between the function $u=-\log w_2$ and its rotationally symmetric model on flat $\R^3$ up to its first derivatives.
+Then, we improve it to its second-order derivatives, hence to the mean curvature of its level sets, in an $L^2$-fashion.

-Such monotonicity was discovered in \cite{agostiniani_green_2021}.
-More precisely, we are exploiting the linear nature of the latter level set flow to obtain a reinforced asymptotic information of the quantities involved in \cref{eq:2hawking}.
-This knowledge is sufficient to bound $\ma^{\tph}_{H}(\partial \Omega_t)$ from above in terms of $\ma_{\ADM}$ (see \cref{thm:bound_2_hawking}) and in turn, yielding a uniform (nonsharp) bound for the Hawking mass of any initial set.
-We implement this a priori bound in the asymptotic argument of \cref{thm:mass_control_IMCF}, obtaining an improved asymptotic behaviour of the mean curvature of the sets evolving through weak IMCF.
-Coupling it with the final analysis in the proof of \cite[Asymptotic Comparison Lemma 7.4]{huisken_inverse_2001}, we sharply control the Hawking mass of a relevant class of subsets $\Omega \subseteq M$ by the $\ADM$ mass
+Such knowledge is sufficient to bound $\ma^{\tph}_{H}(\partial \Omega_t)$ from above in terms of $\ma_{\ADM}$ (see \cref{thm:bound_2_hawking}) and, in turn, it yields a finite, uniform (nonsharp) bound for the Hawking mass of any initial set (see \cref{thm:hawking_p-hawking}).
+We refine such bound through an improved asymptotic behaviour of the curvatures of the sets evolving through weak IMCF.
+Here, it is where we make up for the milder asymptotic assumptions on the metric.
+Indeed, we can conclude